About the Buddhafield Café

 Our Tents and Structures

 Our tents are custom made by Buddhafield.
-Canvas covered, they are based around an extensible parthenon shaped aluminium frame.
+Canvas covered, they are based around an extendable parthenon shaped aluminium frame.
 The standard sized version is 25m x 8.5m, with the busy open plan kitchen completely on view behind a colourful and inviting counter.
 The seating area is light and airy with low level seating at beautifully painted tables.
 Colourful rugs cover the floor.
 A canopy of billowing, sail-like fabric, in blues, oranges, golds and pinks, creates a warm and cosy, yet spacious feeling.
 The outside is decorated with prayer flags, painted banners, bunting and large colourful flags.

 We have a smaller tent which we run as a take-away café for use at smaller or one-day events.
 This is more versatile, quick and easy to erect and does not require the large teams we need to run the full shebang (as few as seven people per shift).
 The menu is simpler, with crêpes, veggie burgers and baked potatoes served all day.